yzslab/nerfutils/README.md

     - `cameras`: a list of `Camera Dict` mentioned above
     - `intrinsics_matrix`: camera intrinsics matrix of `cameras`, use same index as the `cameras` list
     - `image_c2w`: a dictionary of camera-to-world matrix, key by image file path
-    - `image_camera_id`: a dictionary of camera id of the image, key by image file path
+    - `image_camera_id`: a dictionary of camera id of the images, key by image file path
 - Coordinate System
     - GPS to XYZ Coordinate System
         - `X`: north